Mekhlabhishek/Test1/book/chapter-11.md

 export default new SignUpPage();
 ```

-With sign-up page object is in place let's use it in test cases.
+With sign-up page object is in place, let's use it in test cases.
 Our very next test case will look like as follows

 ```
   it('Navigates to password page after adding an valid email', () => {
     signUpPage.enterEmail(`test${Math.random()}@webdriverio.com`);
     var passwordInputHeight = signUpPage.passwordInput.getCssProperty('height');
     assert.notEqual(passwordInputHeight.parsed.value, 0);